cirlabs/django-project-template/lib/README.md

 # lib
-This directory is for utility scripts that don't rely on the Django framework.
-Or, keep useful snippets of code you use all the time.
+This directory is for utility scripts that don't rely on the Django framework or useful snippets of code you use all the time.

 Up to you.

-Store any useful piece of code here.